-Since KBS launched in 2008, it’s grown from a small institution of 28 new students to 1,471 new students commencing nine years later in 2017.
+Since KBS launched in 2008, it’s grown from a small institution of just a few hundred, to a four-campus network of over 2,000 students.

 Let’s take a quick look at some of the other key events that have made us who we are today:

 We wouldn’t be here if it wasn’t for the effort and dedication of our staff.
 We are ever grateful for everyone who has joined the KBS community over the years and worked so hard to deliver world-class courses.

 At our recent 10-year anniversary celebration at the Sydney campus, we had a chat to a couple of staff members about their experiences working with KBS.

 Hi Senni!
 How has KBS changed in the time you’ve been with us?

 “Over the last three years, I’ve witnessed KBS grow a lot!
 Our student numbers are steadily increasing; I’ve been here for two campus renovations and a digital transformation of our operations.
 I’ve organised countless graduation events and watched students that I first greeted as they walked through the door on day one, walk across the stage in their graduation robes.